jazzband/django-newsletter/README.rst

 	./manage.py test

     If this fails, please contact me!
-    If it doesn't: that's a good sign, chap!
-Go on to the next step.
+    If it doesn't: that's a good sign, chap.
+You'll probably have yourself a working configuration!

 #)  Add jobs for sending out mail queues to
 `crontab <http://linuxmanpages.com/man5/crontab.5.php>`_::